Study finds high levels of creativity, originality in adults with ADHD

 The study, conducted by U-M Assistant Research Scientist Holly White, asked participants with and without ADHD to think of and draw fruits that could exist in an “alien” society, but do not actually grow on earth.
 White found participants with ADHD were more likely than those without ADHD to invent fruits that differed greatly from common ones, such as apples and bananas.

 White said the ability to offer inventive answers in response to complex problems is an asset in many fields, especially in areas where students will often rely upon previous examples of solutions rather than create their own.
-She noted that, for example, students in engineering are sometimes incapable of producing original solutions without some form of guidelines for their work.
+She noted that, for example, students in engineering may invent solutions that are less original after viewing example solutions.

 “If you show them solutions that might work, it’s very hard for them to come up with new things that don’t include those solutions,” White said.
 “A task that I tried with students with ADHD was to show them examples and say, ‘Don’t use these examples’ and, in fact, they were able to create high-quality product labels for an imaginary company, and they were able to come up with these and not use the elements that were shown in the examples.”